ms-iot/content/en-US/win10/ArduinoWiringPortingGuide.md

 We've provided some values which correspond to pins on specific boards.
 You can always use the pin numbers directly, but you may also choose to use the pre-defined values.

-For example, you may provide power to GPIO pin 5 on a Raspberry Pi 2 by using either of the following commands
+For example, you may provide power to GPIO pin 5 (hardware pin 29) on a Raspberry Pi 2 by using either of the following commands

 {% highlight C++ %}